ErickRen2023/ErickRen2023/README.md

 ## Contact me

-You can send me an email to ErickRen2022@outlook.com
+You can send email to ErickRen2022@outlook.com

 Besides,You can talk wiht me on Tecent QQ 2969044006.